WHS-PRO-015 Field Trip Procedure

 - Carrying out the ‘no response’ plan if contact with the field trip team is unable to be made.

 The purpose of the field trip, together with a summary of its associated activities and expected outcomes, must be clearly established at the planning stage.
-This will provide context for the Director / Dean to decide on the acceptable level of risk.
+This will provide context for the Field Trip Approver to decide on the acceptable level of risk.

 If, prior to, or over the duration of the field trip, circumstances change, the Field Trip Leader must review the existing approved risk assessments and revise as necessary to ensure adequate control measures remain in place.
 New or modified risk assessments must be documented.

-All risk assessments must be completed in accordance with the JCU Risk Management Policy.
+All risk assessments must be completed in accordance with the JCU WHS-PRO-002 WHS Risk Management Procedure.

 All field trips must undergo a mandatory risk assessment at the planning stage of the field trip.